February 15, 2011 - Thousands of demonstrators gain control of the Pearl Square roundabout in Manama.

 August 8, 2011 - Bahrain releases 140 political detainees, including two former members of Parliament.

-September 1, 2011 - Thousands of demonstrators take to the streets to protest the death of 14-year-old, allegedly killed by riot police, the day before.
+September 1, 2011 - Thousands of demonstrators take to the streets to protest the death of a 14-year-old boy, allegedly killed by riot police, the day before.

 September 17, 2011 - Tens of thousands of people protest against the government, following the funeral of a man who died in questionable circumstances.
 He allegedly died following a tear gas attack on his father's home.
 The government maintains he died of sickle cell anemia.